 Having a healthy routine can have a positive impact on your thoughts and feelings.
 It's natural for our minds to think of all the usual activities we may not be able to do at the moment.
 Make a conscious shift to focus on the activities that we are still able to do, or those that we may have more opportunity to do if we're at home more often.
-Go back to basics: eating healthy meals, physical exercise (e.g., walking, stretching, running, cycling), getting enough sleep and doing things you enjoy.
+Go back to basics: eating healthy meals, physical exercise (for example, walking, stretching, running, cycling), getting enough sleep and doing things you enjoy.
 Even if you're in self-isolation, or working from home, there are many ways to develop new routines and stay healthy.

 Some ideas could be to:

 - Read a book – pick up that book you’ve been meaning to read for ages but never had a chance to get round to reading.

 - Listen to a podcast – Couple of suggestions for free podcasts include https://www.bbc.co.uk/podcasts and https://www.iheart.com/podcast